Mingyuee88/Mingyuee88.github.io/_posts/2023-10-14-math-latex.md

 Pre-training is the foundational stage of large language models.
 By learning from a vast amount of data, the model masters the basic structure and patterns of language.
 This stage includes several important steps:

-- **Data Download and Pre-Processing:** We start by collecting and processing a large corpus of text data to prepare for subsequent training.
+**1.1 Data Download and Pre-Processing:** We start by collecting and processing a large corpus of text data to prepare for subsequent training.

-- **Tokenization:** The text is then tokenized to convert it into an input format that the model can understand.
+**1.2 Tokenization:** The text is then tokenized to convert it into an input format that the model can understand.

-- **Neural Network Training:** Through training the neural network, the model learns language patterns and regularities present in the text data.
+**1.3 Neural Network Training:** Through training the neural network, the model learns language patterns and regularities present in the text data.

-- **Inference:** Once training is complete, the model can perform inference and generate output based on input text.
+**1.4 Inference:** Once training is complete, the model can perform inference and generate output based on input text.

 Additionally, this stage includes exploring and understanding foundational models such as GPT-2, which serve as a starting point for building more powerful models.